-It’s the only place where I feel safe, under the
+The only place where I feel safe, under the

-To reach out a hand to acknowledge my presence, for me to
+reaches out a hand to acknowledge my presence, for me to

-Acknowledge his, I curl over harder, inching farther away to the edge.
+acknowledge his.
+I curl over harder, inching farther away to the edge.

 to know if I’m okay or need anything.

-“We don’t have to …” I mumble in reply.
+“We don’t have to …” I whisper in reply.

 He understands more than I can say.

 clinching, hoping, waiting for it to pass.